AndreLion/about/README.md

 _Everything **about** yourself on Github._

 This project helps you to build a **about** page to introduce all your information on Github, including your profile, public repositories and contribution frequency.
-All you need to do is to fork this repository then active its gh-pages branch.
+All you need to do is to fork this repository then activate its gh-pages branch.
 Your **about** page is hosted under your own Github and you can show it to others as a clear and intuitive introduction of your work at Github.

 Briefly speaking, Github official user profile page sucks, so I improved it and made it easy to use by others.